cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 **Context** : httpd.conf

 **Description** :
-Sets env variable LSAPI_CHILDREN
+Sets environment variable LSAPI_CHILDREN
 Maximum number of simultaneously running child backend processes.
 Optional, a default value is equal to EP.
-min value is 2; max value is 10000.
-If var value is more, 10000 will be used.
+* The value of the directive is used if it's set to a number less than NPROC - 1.
+* If the value is set bigger than NPROC - 1, the value is automatically set to EP+1.
+* If the value is bigger than NPROC - 1 AND EP set to unlimited -> NPROC -1 is used.
+* If EP and NPROC are unlimited - the value is set to 120.

 ---